+Purpose of the policy: Is to establish DPHA's policy on Equality & Human Rights and to produce a template for our Equality & Human Rights Action Plan.

+The Equality and Human Rights Commission "Human Rights at Home" guidance for social housing providers, 2011

+Guidance used for developing the policy: Scottish Federation of Housing Associations National Guidance on Collecting Equality Data and FAQs, revised June 2022

+Scottish Housing Regulator's Regulatory Framework, 2024

-Purpose: To establish DPHA's policy on Equality & Human Rights and to produce a template for our Equality & Human Rights Action Plan.
-Last Review Date: March 2021 Next Review Date: March 2024 Guidance: The Equality and Human Rights Commission "Human Rights at Home" guidance for social housing providers.
-The Scottish Federation of Housing Associations "Getting the Balance Right" good practice guidance (updated guidance due to be produced in 2021).
-Regulatory Standards: Standard 1: The governing body leads and directs the RSL to achieve good outcomes for its tenants and other service users.
+Policy complies with the following Regulatory Standards: Standard 1: The governing body leads and directs the RSL to achieve good outcomes for its tenants and other service users.

+Standard 2: The RSL is open about and accountable for what it does.
+It understands and takes account of the needs and priorities of its tenants, service users and stakeholders.
+And its primary focus is the sustainable achievement of these priorities.

 Standard 4: The governing body bases its decisions on good quality information and advice and identifies and mitigates risks to the organisation's purpose.

 Standard 5: The RSL conducts its affairs with honesty and integrity.

-Other Relevant Policies Code of Conduct Notifiable Events Policy Unacceptable Actions Policy Data Protection Policy FOI Policy Whistleblowing Policy Date reviewed by Policy Review Working DPHA (PRWG): 10 March 2021 Date approved by the Board (or PRWG if delegated): Amendments Policy has undergone a comprehensive review.
+Code of Conduct

+Notifiable Events Policy Unacceptable Actions Policy

+Policy is linked to the Whistleblowing Policy

+following DPHA policies: Disciplinary Policy

+Privacy Policy

+Complaints Policy

+Date Policy last March 2024

+reviewed:

+Date revised policy 26 March 2024

+approved by the Board

+of Management (or

+PRWG if delegated): Date policy is next due March 2027

+to be revised:

+Equality Impact Yes

+Assessment carried out

+for policy?

+Publish revised policy published on the Yes

+website?